yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 #### Single parameter

 Often you want to tell the command WHAT to act on.
 So parameters are the names of files or directories you want to do something with.
-You can think of these like verbs
+You can think of these like parameters like nouns.

 ```bash
 $ cd Documents